Creatine and Dementia Cover Photo

 Conclusion

 In conclusion, the emerging research on creatine supplementation offers promising prospects for dementia treatment.
-While more studies are needed to validate its efficacy and safety, creatine presents a novel approach that warrants further investigation.
+While more studies are needed to validate its efficacy and safety, creatine for dementia presents a novel approach that warrants further investigation.

 Lucid beverages contain a blend of brain-boosting nootropics + powerful mushrooms designed to unlock your brain's full potential so you can zone in on what's important.